Capital FM's DJ Lithium dies after collapsing in office

 The 34-year-old hosted the Club Capital show, on Fridays, from 11:00pm to 2:00am as well as Jam the same day from 3:00pm to 7:00pm.

 A postmortem is expected to be conducted later in the day.

-Munyi said to honour the DJ, the station will celebrate him for the passion he had for this company, his direct breakfast team, his fellow mixmasters and cherish the moments they shared with him.
+“To honour him we will celebrate him for the passion he had for this company, his direct breakfast team, his fellow mixmasters and cherish the moments we shared with him.”

 Mike Sonko responds to woman demanding Sh448k monthly child support

 Yvette Obura shares snippets of weekend away with new lover

 PHOTOS: Men bring La Sape A game as they mark World Whiskey Day